MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

    speaker.
 Additionally, it accepts the value ``prosodylab`` to use the second field of a ``_`` delimited file name, following the convention of labelling production data in the ProsodyLab at McGill.

-.. cmdoption:: -t DIRECTORY
+.. option:: -t DIRECTORY
                --temp_directory DIRECTORY

    Temporary directory root to use for aligning, default is ``~/Documents/MFA``

-.. cmdoption:: -j NUMBER
+.. option:: -j NUMBER
                --num_jobs NUMBER

   Number of jobs to use; defaults to 3, set higher if you have more processors available and would like to align faster

-.. cmdoption:: -v
+.. option:: -v
                --verbose

-  The aligner will print out more debugging information if present
+  The aligner will print out more information if present

+.. option:: -d
+               --debug

+  The aligner will run in debug mode

-.. cmdoption:: -c
+.. option:: -c
                --clean

-  Temporary files in ``~/Documents/MFA`` and the output directory will be removed prior to aligning.
+  Forces removal of temporary files in ``~/Documents/MFA`` prior to aligning.
 This is good to use when aligning a new dataset, but it shares a name with a previously aligned dataset.
+Cleaning automatically happens if the previous alignment run had an error.

-.. cmdoption:: -h
+.. option:: -h
                --help

   Display help message for the executable